Dear Consumer Ed:

 Consumer Ed says:

 Under Georgia law a dealer is required to disclose damage to a new motor vehicle that costs more than 5 percent of the manufacturer’s suggested retail price to repair.
 In addition, any damage to paint which costs more than $500 to repair must be disclosed.
 However, there are some significant exceptions.
 Dealers are not required to disclose that bumpers, tires, glass, wheels, radios or in-dash audio equipment have been damaged and repaired.
 So in your case, the dealer probably would not have been required to disclose this damage to you.
 However, you might want to check with your mechanic to see if other items were damaged or replaced in addition to the bumper.
-If you have any questions, contact the Governor’s Office of Consumer Protection at 404-651-8600 or 800-869-1123.
+If you have any questions, contact the Georgia Department of Law’s Consumer Protection Unit at 404-651-8600 or 800-869-1123.

 If you enjoyed this post, make sure you subscribe to my RSS feed!